J-HangarSpace

 91-4707 Ashiya AB, Fukuoka Prefecture bearing spurious serial 91-4777

-indoor display at the adjacent JASDF Air Park from March 2000 to March 2021,
+at the adjacent JASDF Air Park from March 2000 to March 2021,

-when placed on outside storage.
+when placed in storage on the base.

 Displayed Aircraft Special Report 8